 About the Review

-Since first learning of the “authorship question” in April of 2000, I’ve been researching the extravagant claims made for the earl of Oxford as author of not only the plays and poems of William Shakespeare, but also the works of Robert Green, Thomas Nashe and many others.
+ABOUT THE EDITOR: Since first learning of the “authorship question” in April of 2000, I’ve been researching the claims made for the earl of Oxford as author of not only the plays and poems of William Shakespeare, but also the works of Robert Green, Thomas Nashe and many others.

-In 2002, I discovered a clear link between Oxford’s Howard cousins and one of Shakespeare’s plays.
+In 2002, I was surprised to discover a clear link between Oxford’s Howard cousins and one of Shakespeare’s plays.
 For the next five years I worked exclusively on researching and writing Shakespeare and the Howards: A New Reading of Titus Andronicus.
 An expanded version of chapter 1, “Titus Andronicus and the Treasonous House of Howard” appeared in The Oxfordian, Vol. 12.

-My next project explored the tempestuous relations between Ben Jonson and Shakespeare during the Poetomachia, or “Poet’s War” of 1597 – 1602, and the echoes of these times found in The Alchemist and The Tempest.
-I’ve presented two papers on this topic at the “Symposium: Shakespeare from the Oxfordian Perspective” conferences in Watertown, MA., the first resulting in an article for the Shakespeare-Oxford Society Newsletter, “Ben Jonson & The Tempest: ‘The Copie may be mistaken for the Principall’” (Sept.
+My next project explored the tempestuous relations between Ben Jonson and Shakespeare during the Poetomachia, or “Poet’s War” of 1597 – 1602, and the echoes of these times that seemed to surface in The Alchemist and The Tempest.
+I’ve presented two papers on this topic at the “Symposium: Shakespeare from the Oxfordian Perspective” conferences in Watertown, MA., the first resulting in an article for the Shakespeare-Oxford Society Newsletter, “Ben Jonson & The Tempest: ‘The Copie may be mistaken for the Principall'” (Sept.
 2009).

 My last foray into public speaking was at the annual SOS – SF conference (Ashland, 2010), where I presented a talk on some previously unnoticed intertextual curiosities involving Shakespeare’s “fruiterer” in Henry IV, Part II and a similar “fruiterer” in the 1562 anonymous Interlude, Jack Juggler.

 Thanks for visiting the EO Review!
 Comments and questions are always welcome.